-Professor Aliza B. Kaplan teaches Legal Skills, Wrongful Convictions and Public Interest Lawyering and is the co-founder of the Oregon Innocence Project, an organization that works to exonerate the wrongfully convicted.
+Professor Aliza B. Kaplan teaches Lawyering and is the Director of the Criminal Justice Reform Clinic (CJRC) which operates in collaboration with the Oregon Justice Resource Center, an organization that uses an integrative advocacy approach to criminal justice reform.
+She is the co-founder of the Oregon Innocence Project, an organization that works to exonerate the wrongfully convicted.
 Kaplan regularly works on wrongful conviction cases, represents the Oregon Innocence Project in the community, and is an active board member of the Oregon Justice Resource Center.
 She is also a documentary film producer — the 2007 film she co-produced, My Country, My Country, was nominated for an Academy Award, and her 2010 film, The Oath, was nominated for two news Emmy Awards.

 Prior to teaching at Lewis & Clark, Kaplan was an Associate Professor of Legal Skills at Brooklyn Law School.
 She was also the Deputy Director of the national Innocence Project and co-founded the New England Innocence Project.
 She was an associate at Testa, Hurwitz and Thibeault in Boston and served as a law clerk to the Honorable Judge Joseph E. Irenas of the U.S. District Court for the District of New Jersey.

-Professor Kaplan gives presentations on and writes in the areas of death penalty, wrongful convictions, asylum law and public interest lawyering.
+Professor Kaplan gives presentations on and researches/writes in the areas of death penalty, wrongful convictions, asylum law and public interest lawyering

 Specialty Areas and Course Descriptions